DavidBabel/vast-library/README.md

 # vast-library

+## notice

+This library is in active development, but not stable (not fully tested yet).
+Until end of june 2019, please prefer use deprecated https://www.npmjs.com/package/vast-builder

+Status :

+- **Parser**: Working and ready for prod.
+- **Builder**: BETA, should work but still tests to do.
+- **Validator**: Not working yet.

+## readme

 <img src="https://github.com/DavidBabel/vast-library/blob/2.0.2/ressources/iab-logo.png?raw=true" alt="IAB Logo" />

 An awesome library with great API which offer a complete support for IAB Video Ad Serving Template standard: VAST2, VAST3, VAST4 and VAST4.1